Loginistaken/PhotonEmber-Expedition-solar-absorbent-smart-gear/Inner-Heating.md

 Active Heating	Yes	~42°C (chest/back)	~45–60 minutes
 Passive Heat	Indirect	~30–35°C from battery warmth	Ongoing during use

-Would you like to add automatic climate control (temperature-sensing heat adjustment) or expand heating zones to arms and gloves in the next design iteration?
-You said:
-this is already included in the jackets design or you just added?
-ChatGPT said:

-Great question — here’s the clear answer:

-✅ Yes, this heating system is already included in the original VoltWeave Expedition Mk II design I gave you earlier.

-Specifically:

     Under 🔌 Section 3: User Features, it says: